All tournaments at The Lodge Card Club operate under the official Tournament Directors Association rules, which are listed below in full.

 38: Burns After Substantial Action

 The burn card is to protect the stub, not “preserve card order”.
 If SA occurs and a hand is killed due to the wrong number of cards, all cards of the killed hand are mucked and randomness applies to further dealing (See also RP-14 Randomness).
 The stub is treated as a normal stub and one and only one card is burned off the stub for each subsequent street.
+The burn is always one card per street, never more.
 See Illustration Addendum.

 40: Methods of Betting: Verbal and Chips